deep-matter/End-to-End-integration-Model/README.md

      after run the ***app.py =*** host the application

           python app.py
     chose from folder sample/test image to perdict which the first interface will segment the image and save the results in **Segement Folder**

+Following this Project we did two Reseaches :

+    @inproceedings{Yaroshchak2021MedicalIE,
+    title={Medical Image Enhancement Based on Convolutional Denoising Autoencoders and GMD Model}, author={Serhii Yaroshchak and Mahmoud Smaida and Youness El Barg}, booktitle={MoMLeT+DS},
+    year={2021}}